What is 1RM?

 1RM estimation uses a weight you can lift for multiple reps (e.g., 3-10) and applies a formula to predict your 1RM.

 This method is safer and less taxing, ideal for regular monitoring.
-Eight popular formulas, each with unique strengths and weaknesses, can be used:
+Fourteen popular formulas, each with unique strengths and weaknesses, can be used:

 Factors Affecting 1RM